Why Is My Child So Angry? The Real Reasons Behind Childhood Anger

 You see this play out most when children are babies and toddlers and need naps and 13 hour sleep cycles at night.
 But do not underestimate the 7 year old who has stayed up too late for a few nights and gotten up for school each day for a week.
 She can be quite scary.

-2. Your Child Can’t Handle His Emotions Or Express Them In Words
+2. Your Child Can’t Handle Their Emotions Or Express Them In Words

 Do you ever get so angry that you can’t even think straight and you just want to hit something?
 Your child feels like that quite a bit.
 Even before the emotional roller coaster of puberty sets in, your young child is trying to learn how their tiny body can go from being happy to angry to excited to sad all in a matter of 10 minutes.